ksommerdorf/MechaCar_Statistical_Analysis/README.md

 ![Deliverable1](https://user-images.githubusercontent.com/57520471/174710380-52d95dc4-a72b-4dfc-bbc7-28d0ebac1634.png)

 * The vehicle length and ground clearance provided a non-random amount of variance to the MPG values in the MechaCar_mpg dataset.
-* The p-value of the multiple linear regression is 5.35e-11 which follows well below the significance level of 0.05.
+* The p-value of the multiple linear regression is 5.35e-11 which falls well below the significance level of 0.05.
 Based on these findings the slope of the linear model is not zero which means there is enough evidence to reject the null hypothesis.
 * This linear model predicts about 71.5% (based on the R value of 0.7149) of mpg of MechaCar prototypes effectively.

 ## Summary Statistics on Suspension Coils